maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Branding
 --------

 If ever there were an area in your design that could really use the help of a graphic designer, it's branding.
-A companies identity can radiate from a [brand][], and brands can become so well-known that they become [memes][].
+A companies identity can radiate from it's [brand][], and brands can become so well-known that they become [memes][].

-A company's logo is more often than not of the pinnacle of a company's brand, and as you probably guessed, prominent on a webpage.
+A company's logo is more often than not the cornerstone of a company's brand, and as you probably guessed, prominent on a webpage.

 - [Beautiful and Simple Logos for your Delight][Inspiring Logos]

-9 times out of 10 the companies you work for already have a brand, but in the other case, like developing a logo for View Thought, I will need to create something.
+9 times out of 10 the companies you work for already have a logo, but in the 10th case, like developing a logo for View Thought, you will need to create something.

-If you find yourself in this situation, the approach I recommend is to keep it really simple.
+If you find yourself in this situation, like I am right now, the approach I recommend is to keep it really simple.
 Take for example the following [companies][Fresh Tilled Soil] brand/logo:
 <br>
 <br>
 ![][Fresh]
 <br>
 <br>
 <br>
 It's just stylized text, and I like it.
-Now all I need to do is find the right typeface for View Thought?
-In in the next chapter we're going to thoroughly explore typography, and jumping ahead, based on the teachings of that chapter I chose the following typeface for View Thoughts logo:
+If I do this for View Thought all that's really left for me to do is find the right typeface for my logo.

+In the next chapter we're going to thoroughly explore typography, and jumping ahead, based on the teachings of that Chapter 11 I chose the following typeface for View Thoughts logo:

 - [Quatro Sans][]